sslover/designing-for-data-personalization/syllabus.md

 * Assignment Week 3:
     * Work on Design Challenge 1 - Making (Dry) Data Personal & Playful
         * Requirements (due Week 5)
-            * A working interactive Web page
+            * A working interactive Web page that covers your dataset
             * A blog post that includes the following:
                 * A brief description of the data you chose, why you are interested in it, and what you wanted to express to the user.
                 * A sketch or wireframe of your concept.